Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Preliminaries

 A rank-1 tensor can be stored with only $d$ vectors.
 Most tensors are not rank-1, but many can be well-approximated via tensor decomposition~\cite{kolda2009tensor} if their ranks are low.
-In this paper we will use the following four tensor decomposition formats to reduce the parameters of neural networks.
+We will use the following four tensor decomposition formats to reduce the parameters of neural networks.